tr8dr/tr8dr.github.io/_posts/2020-08-14-FeatureSelection2.markdown

 ## Conclusions
 In this post I did not compare the "goodness-of-rank: of this method versus other methods (this is quite hard to do objectively).
-However, can in practice have found this method:
+However, in practice have found this method:

 - at least as good or better than Random-Forest Gini based feature selection
 - has a sound information-geometric basis